ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/helloworld.html.md

 `Server Operations` start to be usefull when your application becomes complex and needs, for example, Server side authorization, Server side payment or Server side files maniupulation.

-So for our simple tutorial it will be more question of being familiar with the syntax than implementing a useful fonctionnality.
+So for our simple tutorial it will be more question of being familiar with the syntax than implementing a useful fonctionality.

 You will have a better idea of the power of `Server Operations` by following this Tutorial:<br>
 [{ Chat App Tutorial }](http://ruby-hyperloop.io/tutorials/hyperlooprails/chatapp/)